Long-le9281/Music-Shelf/Final_Submission.md

 | Bug fixes completed/mitigated |  5 documented bugs addressed in this branch (4 fixed, 1 mitigated) |
 | Testing observations |  Useful + difficult aspects covered |

-In this iteration our team further developed Music-Shelf, a full-stack music catalog website built using a Java Spring Boot backend and a React frontend.
-Within this iteration we successfully implemented an improved looking UI, along with core user-facing features such as account authentication, album browsing, playlist creation, search functionality, and user profile management.

-We followed a collaborative workflow using Git with multiple branches and consistent contributions from all team members, ensuring organized development and integration.
-A key focus of the iteration was Test-Driven Development, where tests were written prior to or alongside implementation.
-The final test report now records executed results across unit, integration, and system layers and shows that all planned shipped-scope tests were run, with defects documented and resolved before sign-off.

-Additionally, we maintained an updated Trello task board and tracked progress using a burndown chart, achieving a sprint velocity of approximately 0.87.
-Through testing, we identified and addressed issues related to validation paths, authentication flow, data consistency, and startup/user-flow behavior.
-Overall this iteration strengthened both the technical implementation of our software system and our development practices.

 ## Bonus Mark: Web-Based Accessibility & Usability Enhancement